JLStockin/IntegraBond/README.markdown

 Guide to the code
 -----------------
 The controller logic and views are still fairly rudimentary as of the above date.
-The Contract definition in the
+The Contract definition in

 	'app/contracts/bet'

 is a primitive sample contract I've been using to guide development.

-Since I haven't yet componentized it for use by others, I'd urge those browsing the code at this early juncture to look primarily at the model layer:
+Since I haven't yet componentized IntegraBond for use by others, I urge those browsing the code at this early juncture to look primarily at the model layer:

-	app/models and
+	app/models
 	app/contracts/bet/

 Further, you may find looking at IntegraBond's extenstions to ActiveRecord::Base helpful too:

-	/config/initializers/active_record_monkey_patch.rb
+	config/initializers/active_record_monkey_patch.rb

 A note on terminology